 Although Code 39 is self-checking, not requiring a checksum digit, it is sometimes used with an optional modulo 43 check digit for enhanced data security and reliability.
 The checksum digit comes after the final data character and before the stop character.

 Code 39 is widely supported with most commercial barcode scanners being capable of reading it.
 Code 39 symbols are easy to generate and print as well; oftentimes a special font is all that is needed (i.e. no special software is required).
 Since Code 39 is an alphanumeric code, allows for variable length data, and is self-checking with moderate reliability, it lends itself to a wide variety of low-density, low-risk application uses.

 Code 39 is a standard bar code used by the United States Department of Defense (LOGMARS, Logistics Applications of Automated Marking and Reading Symbols) as well as the Health Industry Business Communications Council (HIBCC) in the healthcare industry.

 Code 39 is also used in vehicle identification numbers (VIN) throughout the world.

-The Cognex Mobile Barcode Scanner SDK supports Code 39 detection, enabling developers to gather relevant workflow and application data.
+The Cognex Mobile Barcode SDK supports Code 39 detection, enabling developers to gather relevant workflow and application data into their barcode scanning apps.
 You can download the SDK for free by registering on the Cognex Mobile Barcode Developer Network.
 In addition, the Barcode Scanner SDK supports a broad range of symbologies to meet your growing development needs.